dariotrinchero/cli-tools/README.md

 # CLI Tools

-Some command line tools, mostly in Python 3, which automate tasks I frequently find myself performing, including downloading audio from YouTube, editing and merging PDFs, and more.
+Some command line tools, mostly in Python 3, which automate tasks I frequently find myself performing.
+This includes downloading audio from YouTube, editing and merging PDFs, and more.
+As the need arises, I will certainly expand this collection.

 ## Overview

-As the need arises, I will certainly be expanding my collection of scripts, and new additions will be added.
-Some functionality of certain scripts is really nothing but a wrapper for an underlying command-line utility, such as qpdf or sox; in such cases, the script is designed to simplify the syntax and use of these tools for certain highly specific applications, as needed.
+Scripts range from highly specific in utility (as with, say, ```distribute.py```) to fairly broad.
+Certain script functionality is really little but a wrapper for an underlying pre-existing command-line utility, such as ```qpdf``` or ```sox```; in such cases, the script is designed to simplify the syntax and make the use of these tools more convenient and intuitive for whatever highly-specific application I have use of.

 ### Running the Scripts